Waterloo–Reading line: History

-The line linking Staines with Wokingham was authorised in 1853 and built by the Staines, Wokingham and Woking Junction Railway, opening from Staines to Ascot on 4 June 1856 and onwards to Wokingham on 9 July 1856.
+The line linking Staines with Wokingham was authorised in 1853 and built by the Staines, Wokingham and Woking Railway, opening from Staines to Ascot on 4 June 1856 and onwards to Wokingham on 9 July 1856.
 Initial services on the line were 6 trains a day between Waterloo and Reading (2 on Sundays), building up to 14 trains a day (7 on Sunday) by 1928.
 The line was operated by the L&SWR from the outset, who leased it from the owning company in 1858 for 50% of the gross profits, before purchasing it outright in 1878.

 There were now three competing routes to Reading: the GWR from Paddington at 36 miles; the LSWR from Waterloo at 43.5 miles and the SER from Charing Cross at 69 miles.
 Despite the disparity, the GWR was not the obvious choice due to the relative position of Paddington station, west of the City of London.
 This allowed intense competition between the three companies until in 1858 a new agreement between the three companies was made to fix prices and share fares.
 The agreement led to a connecting spur between the SER and GWR railways in Reading being opened for goods traffic on 1 December 1858 and to passenger traffic on 17 January 1859.
 A better-placed link was opened on 17 December 1899, and the third link on 1 June 1941.
 The link is today used by special services such as luxury steam services.

 A new station named Winnersh Triangle was opened on 12 May 1986 between Winnersh and Earley, followed 2 years later by the opening of Martins Heron on the 3 October 1988 between Bracknell and Ascot.